 New cancer-fighting drugs are sorely needed, but getting effective drugs to market takes years of clinical trials.
 Researchers at the Georgia Institute of Technology are hoping to change that, however, and speed up the process via a machine learning algorithm that has successfully used raw genetic data to predict when cancer drugs will be effective.

-Moreover, the algorithm will be open source and available to the health research community at large in order to encourage collaboration and further medical advances.
+Moreover, the machine learning algorithm will be open source and available to the health research community at large in order to encourage collaboration and further medical advances.

 “By making our algorithm ‘open source,’ we hope to facilitate its testing in a variety of cancer types and contexts leading to community-driven improvements and refinements in subsequent applications,” states a study of the algorithm released by Georgia Tech researchers in October.